bramstein/browserstack-workers/README.md

       job.run();
     });

-The `createClient` method creates a new instance of a BrowserStack client.
+The class returned by `require('browserstack-workers')` creates a new instance of a BrowserStack client.
 As parameters it takes your BrowserStack `username`, `password` and `api-key`.
-The `client` only has a single method `createJob`.
+An instance of the class only has a single method `createJob`.

 The `createJob` takes as input a `url`, an optional options object and a callback.
 The URL is the "job" you want to run, and should be a HTML page on either a local or remote server.
 A secure tunnel to BrowserStack is automatically created.
 The options object currently only has a single value, `timeout` which should be the number of seconds a BrowserStack worker runs before being forcibly shut down.
 The callback is called with either an error object or a job instance.